Demon Copperhead: Plot

-Dori's father dies and she falls apart.
+Dori's father dies, wrecking her emotionally.
 Demon drops out of school and moves in with Dori.
-They both become increasingly dependent on pain killers.
-During this time, Emmy also gets heavily involved in drugs and runs away with Fast Forward.
+They both become increasingly dependent on pain killers as they live in squalor.

+Emmy also becomes heavily involved in drugs and runs away with Fast Forward as June loses track of her.

+Rose tells Demon that Fast Forward uses his girlfriends as “bait” for drug dealers in Mexico, and that Emmy is most likely being held hostage and raped.
+She gives him Emmy’s bracelet (a childhood gift from Demon) as evidence.

 After months of searching, June finds Emmy and rescues her from an Atlanta drug den with the assistance of Demon and her brother.
 June sends Emmy to an expensive rehab facility.

-Meanwhile Angus has discovered that U-Haul has been framing Coach for embezzlement.
-He confronts her while Coach is passed out drunk, threatening to expose everything if she doesn't have sex with him.
-Demon arrives and together they chase him away.
-Coach ends up coming clean on his drinking problem to the school.
+U-Haul confronts Angus in the Winfield house, telling her Coach Winfield has been embezzling funds.
+He threatens to expose Coach if Angus doesn’t sleep with him, revealing he has been sexually obsessed with her since she was a young child, watching her and taking her clothing.

+A terrified Angus calls Demon for help.
+Together, they manage to get the increasingly aggressive U-Haul out of the house.

-Demon takes on and loses several minimum wage jobs but also reconnects with Tommy.
+Demon, still addicted to opioids, takes on and loses several minimum wage jobs but also reconnects with Tommy.
 Hanging out at the newspaper Tommy works for, Demon begins anonymously publishing a popular comic strip.
+Dori reveals that she is pregnant, and Demon tries to convince her to get sober for the baby.
+However, Demon comes home to find that Dori has miscarried, devastating them both.
 Dori's drug habit gets worse, culminating in a fatal overdose.

+Demon moves in with Maggot, both of them rattled over Emmy’s abuse and Dori’s death.

+Rose tells Demon and Maggot they can find Fast Forward by the waterfall at the Devil's Bathtub where Demon’s father died.

-Demon moves in with Maggot, and Rose invites Demon and Maggot to visit Fast Forward.
-On the way, they pass Hammer Kelly, who is fixing a flat tire.
+On the way there, they pass Hammer Kelly, who is fixing a flat tire in the pouring rain.
 Heartbroken over Emmy, he has started doing drugs.

-He joins them as they head to a waterfall at the Devil's Bathtub.
-Hammer Kelly has brought a rifle, and berates Fast Forward for how he treated Emmy.
-Fast Forward, who is preparing for a reckless dive into the waterfall, fatally falls when his friend notices the rifle and startles him.
-Hammer Kelly tries to save Fast Forward but drowns in the process.
+He joins them as they head to seek justice, deciding to bring his rifle.
+Fast Forward, who is preparing for a reckless dive into the waterfall, fatally falls when he sees Hammer aiming the rifle at him.
+Hammer tries to save Fast Forward but drowns in the process.